houjingyi233/macos-research/xcode/Readme.md

 - Did not meet the bar for servicing as a Security Issue, not a surprise == Its just a Null Byte Crash
 - Gatekeeper would apparently Neuter the PoC .. hmm, ok.
 - This PoC doesn't touch Gatekeeper fwiw. :-)
+- Apple probably made a mistake in the larger context of the actual reported issue.
+If you download the PoC and the lightbulb goes ON, Tweet me @h02332 and show me your WTF :-)

 Enjoy!